bast/talk-coding-like-1969/talk.md

 - Make it possible to show their work on their CV.
 - Help creating an ecosystem where such CVs count.
 - Create and support career paths.

 ---

-## Who is the audience that will read your code?

-### - Machines
-### - People

-.quote["Write each program, quite deliberately, for other people to read and understand"] .cite[Roberts, K. V., Comput.
-Phys.
-Comm.
-1, 1 (1969)]

-.quote["Many programs remain in use much longer than their authors originally expect"] .cite[Roberts, K. V., Comput.
-Phys.
-Comm.
-1, 1 (1969)]

----

-## Does this look like a serious project?

-### As a .emph[developer] or .emph[user] what are you looking at when discovering a new package?

-These are common things to check:

-- Date of last code change .remark[... is the project abandoned?]
-- Release history
-- Versioning .remark[... will it be painful to upgrade?]
-- Number of open pull requests and issues - are they followed-up?
-- Installation instructions .remark[... will it be difficult to get it running?]
-- Example .remark[... will it be difficult to get started?]
-- License .remark[... am I allowed to use it?]

----